EricWayneWhite/terraform/README.md

 ==================
 ### A collection of Terraform examples

-Each directory contains an example, check the README.md file in each for more details.
-In general, you will navigate to each directory and do you terraform init/plan/apply, but some may require additional configuration for variables specific to you.
+Each directory contains an example, be sure to check the README.md file in each for more details.
+In general, you will navigate to each directory and do your terraform init/plan/apply, but some may require additional configuration for variables specific to you.

 General Notes